Muʽassel: Philippines

 In the Philippines, hookah use was more or less traditionally confined to the minority Arab Filipino and Indian Filipino communities.
 The custom has also been present in the indigenous Muslim Filipino community (a considerable religious minority), where a historical following of Middle Eastern socio-cultural trends led to the hookah being a rare—albeit prestigious—social habit of the nobility in the vital trade hubs of Mindanao such as Cotabato and Jolo.

 Hookah was meanwhile virtually unknown to the predominant Christian Filipinos in Luzon and the Visayas before the late 20th century.
 Presently, hookah use is gaining popularity among younger, more cosmopolitan Christians, particularly with college students and young adults who may be underage and thus unable to purchase cigarettes.

 In the National Capital Region and other conurbations such as Metro Cebu and Metro Davao, hookahs and flavoured shisha are available in various high-end bars, clubs and "shisha lounges" as well as in traditional Middle Eastern restaurants.

 Vietnam

 In Vietnam, shisha has been around for a long time, with the response of young people, so the hobby of smoking shisha is becoming more and more popular.
-Most people think that smoking shisha is better than smoking due to less nicotine.
+Most people think that smoking shisha is better than smoking cigarette due to less nicotine.
 People can smoke shisha at cafes, karaoke bars and bars in Vietnam.